 Significant areas that require management's estimates for the Group include share-based compensation assumptions, the note purchase agreement, derivative liability and contingent value rights assumptions, accrued research and development expenses, and, prior to the IPO, the fair value of the Company's ordinary shares.
-For more details, please refer to note 2 summary of Significant Accounting policies, use of estimate on p.185 of the attached Form 10-K in the consolidated financial statements.
+For more details, please refer to note 2 summary of Significant Accounting policies, use of estimates on p.140 of the attached Form 10-K in the consolidated financial statements.